All About Aadhaar Card and Common Problems

 • Protection of Information and Data: There have been a couple of events in the recent past where sensitive and private Aadhaar identity information or statistic information has been released and made public

 • Delivery and Additional Information: There is no affirmation that an individual will get his or her Aadhaar card after filing the application.

-• Lack of security: Independent offices or private companies approved to gather Aadhaar data from people in general are not regulated enough regarding protection of private Aadhaar data.
+• Lack of security: Independent offices or private companies approved to gather Aadhaar data from people, in general, are not regulated enough regarding the protection of private Aadhaar data.

 He was forced to get his Aadhaar card in light of the fact that the income tax department made Aadhar compulsory to file income tax.